swissup/swissup.github.io/m2/argento/home/page-structure/header.md

 ### Menu

 Menu is right after logo at Argento Home.
 Menu is powered by [Navigation Pro](/m2/extensions/navigationpro/) module.
 This module has a lot of great features.
-Read it docs to find out more details.
+Read its docs to find out more details.

 Menu identifier is `argento_home_topmenu`.

-### Seacrh and Minicart
+### Search and Minicart

 Search and minicart icon you can see on the right side of the header.
 Search field is hidden by default and show up when user clicks on its icon.
 Same thing for minicart.
 Click on bag and it shows up.